 Definitions relevant to Title IX

-An individual who is alleged to be the victim of conduct that could constitute Title IX Sexual Harassment.
+An individual who is reporting conduct that could constitute Title IX Sexual Harassment.

 Education Program or Activity